Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 ## Learning Outcomes

 By the end of the course, each student will

-1. Explore an industry-relevant topic in Data Science in depth
+1. Research and analyze an industry-relevant topic in Data Science
-1. Build a working portfolio project in their chosen topic area showcasing their Data Science skills
+1. Master the use of state-of-the art python libraries for data exploration, manipulation, visualization, machine learning and/or deep learning, model validation, and hyperparameter tuning
-1. Present weekly project updates to their classmates, so that the class learns from and helps each other
+1. Build a solo portfolio project in an industry-relevant topic that combines skills learned throughout the data science curriculum
-1. Publish the project to a git repo with a complete record of commits.
+1. Engage in technical discussions around their project and those of their classmates
-1. Write a detailed description documenting the project in the README.md file
+1. Demonstrate their understanding of their project by competing a thorough writeup

 ## Schedule